Inouye165/React-Photo-App/docs/AUTHENTICATION.md

-# Photo App Authentication System
+# Lumina Authentication System

 ## Overview

-This app uses Supabase Auth for user sessions and validates access on the backend using Bearer tokens.
+Lumina uses Supabase Auth for user sessions and validates access on the backend using Bearer tokens.

 > **Architecture note (December 2025):** Protected API routes require `Authorization: Bearer <token>`.
 Some image endpoints still contain a deprecated cookie fallback for legacy/E2E compatibility; it should be treated as transitional and removed over time.